st3v3nmw/obsidian-spaced-repetition/README.md

         - o_factor
         - i_factor
     - Initial interval
-    - Minimum file length in # of lines
+    - Minimum file length in # of lines --> remove
     - Lapses interval change (default = 50%)
 - Add list of notes and their due dates on right panel
 - Help & documentation